 By the 1960s, when officials at County Hall were drawing new motorways all over their wall plan of London, this route was already markedly better than most other roads in the city, and was easily the most significant orbital route.
 In its forty-year history it had undergone an almost continuous programme of widening, junction remodelling and dualling schemes, leaving it leagues ahead of its partner the South Circular, even in its inconsistent and congested state.
 What's more, in 1961 the Ministry of Transport developed a comprehensive scheme to upgrade the whole route, creating a continuous dual carriageway with motorway-style junctions, and planned to achieve that through a rolling programme of roadworks by the end of the 1970s.

-In an era of incredible urban motorway plans, it's interesting that this part of Ringway 2 wouldn't be a motorway.
-In 1970, as part of its evidence to the Greater London Development Plan inquiry, the GLC mentioned the possibility that it would be upgraded to "motorway standard", but the Ministry of Transport's policy for the road in 1969 was simply for a dual carriageway with three lanes each way.
+In an era of incredible urban motorway plans, it's notable that this part of Ringway 2 wouldn't be a motorway.
+In 1970, as part of its evidence to the Greater London Development Plan inquiry, the GLC mentioned the possibility that it would be upgraded to "motorway standard", nothing more, and the Ministry of Transport's policy for the road in 1969 was simply for a dual carriageway with three lanes each way.